“Where flowers bloom so does hope.” —Lady Bird Johnson

 What a desolate place would be a world without a flower!
 It would be a face without a smile, a feast without a welcome.
 Are not flowers the stars of the earth, and are not our stars the flowers of the heavens? —A. J. Balfour

 Flowers have an expression of countenance as much as men or animals.
-Some seem to smile; some have a sad expression; some are pensive and diffident; others again are plain, honest, and upright— like the broad-faced sunflowers and the hollyhock. —Henry Ward Beecher
+Some seem to smile; some have a sad expression; some are pensive and diffident; others again are plain, honest, and upright—like the broad-faced sunflowers and the hollyhock. —Henry Ward Beecher

-Flowers are the sweetest things God ever made, and forgot to put a soul into. —Henry Beecher, Life Thoughts, 1858
+Flowers are the sweetest things God ever made, and forgot to put a soul into. —Henry Ward Beecher, Life Thoughts, 1858

 Flowers are love’s truest language. —Park Benjamin